bonitasoft/bonita-labs-doc/md/installation_guide.md

 help you install the backend and deploy the two Living Applications in your current instance of the Bonita platform.

 ```
-bonita-ici-<VERSION>.zip
+bonita-bici-<VERSION>.zip
-    |---- ici-application-<VERSION>.zip           // Standalone application for A.I.
+    |---- bici-application-<VERSION>.zip           // Standalone application for A.I.
-    |---- la-configuration-<VERSION>.zip          // Bonita L.A. for I.C.I. configuration
+    |---- la-configuration-<VERSION>.zip          // Bonita L.A. for BICI. configuration
     |---- la-operations-management-<VERSION>.zip  // Bonita L.A. for Operations Management
     |---- la.properties                           // properties used by L.A. deployer utility
     |---- installation-guide.md                   // this file
     |---- configuration.properties                // sample configuration file
-    |---- bin/bonita-ici                          // an utility that start the dockers and deploy L.A.s
+    |---- bin/bonita-bici                          // an utility that start the dockers and deploy L.A.s
-    |---- bin/bonita-ici.bat                      // an utility that start the dockers and deploy L.A.s (Windows)
+    |---- bin/bonita-bici.bat                      // an utility that start the dockers and deploy L.A.s (Windows)
     |---- jdbc_drivers/                           // the folder where to put the jdbc driver of the Bonita platform database
 ```

 ### Elasticsearch

-The ICI server requires and Elasticsearch.
+The BICI server requires and Elasticsearch.
 Supported versions are 6.2.3 or above, in cluster or single node mode.

 For more information, please refer to the [official installation guide](https://www.elastic.co/downloads/elasticsearch)

-### ICI server
+### BICI server

-1. Copy `ici-application-<VERSION>.zip` to the host.
+1. Copy `bici-application-<VERSION>.zip` to the host.
 2. Unzip it in the directory of your choice.

-We will refer to the extracted directory as `ICI_APPLICATION_HOME`.
+We will refer to the extracted directory as `BICI_APPLICATION_HOME`.

 #### Configuration

-Edit `$ICI_APPLICATION_HOME/application.properties` to configure the application.
+Edit `$BICI_APPLICATION_HOME/application.properties` to configure the application.
 Mandatory parameters are:

 In Elasticsearch configuration